 Muncaster Castle is one of the biggest attractions in the south-west Lake District and offers a great day out in a stunning location.
 Between its interesting history, extensive gardens, regular events and stunning views, it’s both fascinating for adults and loads of fun for children.

 Set in an elevated position just outside the coastal village of Ravenglass, the castle offers amazing views of an open valley backed by incredible Lakeland fells including Scafell and Muncaster Fell.
 A wonderful panorama from the canon bank lets you take in the mountains and the River Esk flowing to meet the sea at Ravenglass.

 Muncaster Castle is a site of tremendous historic interest.
 The original foundations of the building itself date back as far as 79AD, although construction of the castle as you see it today started in 1258.
-The whole building is steeped in history and intrigue, with tails of kings and queens and murder
+The whole building is steeped in history and intrigue, with tales of kings, queens and murder.

 Reputedly haunted, there are ghostly tales to be heard and mysterious sights to be seen.
 Halloween Week is one of the castle’s most popular events in the year and teams of ghost hunters regularly visit the building to try and unravel its mysteries.